Love is an Action: Redefining Love for Transformative Relationships

-Love is a feeling… My aunt responded that she thought love was a feeling.
-I choose to think of it differently, because the love-as-a-feeling thing absolves us of having to do anything, and it leaves us in the fantasy that if we wait long enough for love to just show up, it will.
-If we talk about love as a feeling it becomes passive and something we wait to come find us.
-I think love is more dynamic than that.
+“Love is a feeling,” my aunt echoed a familiar cultural idea.
+I choose to think of it differently, because the love-as-a-feeling motif absolves us of having to do anything for love.
+It also leaves us in the fantasy that if we wait long enough for love to just show up, it will.

-Love requires activities that create the conditions that make it possible for it to exist.
-It is something we create, not something we just fall into.
+Love is something we create, not something we just fall into.
 It requires engagement.
 It requires showing up and making a conscious choice for how to respond to others.
 We can choose to respond in an angry way, a resentful way, a graceful way, or in a loving way.
-We choose love by our actions.
-We must create the conditions for love to flourish.

-Sometimes we stay in relationships that are unhealthy for us because of love, so we tell ourselves, yet when we really look at why we stay, we stay for other reasons.
+Sometimes we stay in relationships that are unhealthy for us because of love, so we tell ourselves.
+Yet, when we really look at why we stay, we stay for other reasons.
 Security.
 Fear of the unknown.
 Fear of not being able to go it alone.
 Maybe I’ll never find someone else.
-We get other social currency out of being in the relationship.
+We get social currency out of being in the relationship.
 And so on.
-It’s not actually love if love is an action and you’ve ceased to perform it.
-If love were a feeling it would be a good start, but it’s not enough to build a healthy relationship.
-Love requires so much more of us.

 I don’t mean to diminish the emotional intensity that can be a part of a loving relationship.
 Strong emotions can build in a deeply loving relationship.
 I do want to cast the light on the ways our culture’s definition of “love” can masquerade as a rationale for something that’s more about self-esteem issues, possessiveness, security/insecurity, or ego.

-Love as a feeling moves people to a place of taking no responsibility for it.
-It hits you or it doesn’t.
-“Oh I’m not feeling the love today, so, too bad!”
 We are responsible for the love in our life.
 If we create the space for it, if we are actively engaged in creating love, we have more of it.
 If we are not feeling in the mood for love, we can do something to shift ourselves into a more loving space.
 That is actually good for us, to feel a sense of our own agency in love.

-Earlier this month, the New York Times published a piece about an experiment to see if you could get people to fall in love with each other.
+A few years ago, there was a widely read New York Times piece about an experiment to see if you could get people to fall in love with each other.
 The approach in the study is that by asking intimate questions, we can drop into vulnerability and a deeper intimacy with someone, which creates the conditions for loving someone.
-I think the questions are fascinating.
-I encourage you to ask them of people you love, or people you want to love more.
-What a way to understand who someone is and what is important to them!
-A few of my favorites are:

 • If you could wake up tomorrow having gained any one quality or ability, what would it be?